 Fannie Mae's loan level post-purchase QC loan reviews are designed to allow Fannie Mae to evaluate independently whether loans Fannie Mae has acquired meet Fannie Mae's underwriting and eligibility requirements, based on Fannie Mae's determinations regarding the borrowers' credit and income, the value of the properties collateralizing the loans and other factors.
 These reviews are based on a combination of the documents and information submitted to Fannie Mae by the loan sellers (the "Review File") together with information regarding the borrower and the property that Fannie Mae compiles itself.
 Fannie Mae's reviews of borrowers' credit include an analysis of the borrowers' income and expenses, debt ratios, assets and liabilities, credit scores and payment histories.
 In conducting its reviews, Fannie Mae relies on the loan documentation provided to Fannie Mae by loan sellers as well as information Fannie Mae develops from public records, employers, updated credit histories and other sources.
-Fannie Mae's reviews of property values are based on the appraisals submitted by loan originators/sellers, Fannie Mae's data base of property information, including values of comparable properties near the subject property, and other data bases of property values and market trends.
-The purpose of Fannie Mae's review of property values in the context of its loan level OC reviews is to confirm the adequacy of the properties to collateralize the risk Fannie Mae has incurred relative to the loans Fannie Mae has acquired.
+Fannie Mae's reviews of property values are based on the appraisals submitted by loan originators/sellers, Fannie Mae's data base of property information, including values of comparable properties near the subject property values in the context of its loan level QC reviews is to confirm the adequacy of the properties to collateralize the risk Fannie Mae has incurred relative to the loans Fannie Mae has acquired.
 Fannie Mae's limited compliance reviews test for compliance with certain laws that may result in assignee liability or that restrict points and fees ("Limited Compliance Reviews"), but Fannie Mae does not examine all of the documents necessary to ensure that a mortgage loan complies with all applicable federal, state and local laws and regulations.